Mark-Seaman/Shrinking-World-Pubs/sweng/Pub/m3/Design.md

-# Design Role Assignments - Milestone 3
+# Project - Design Role

+## Assignment for Milestone 3

 **Build data and views with Design Patterns**